Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 The ActiveDirectory Authority in the output will be your Azure Authority Host

-### Determine the Tenant Id for Azure Stack
+### Determine the Tenant ID for Azure Stack

-If the Identity provider of your Azure Stack is Azure Active Directory (Azure AD) then contact your Azure Stack Administrator to find out your tenant Id. else, if the Identity provider of your Azure Stack is Active Directory Federation Services (AD FS) then your tenant id is `adfs`.
+If the Identity provider of your Azure Stack is Azure Active Directory (Azure AD) then contact your Azure Stack Administrator to find out your tenant ID. else, if the Identity provider of your Azure Stack is Active Directory Federation Services (AD FS) then your tenant id is `adfs`.

 ### Authentication example